robinskennethj-pixel/Original-Oak-Carpentry/README.md

-# Original Oak Carpentry - Master Craftsmen of Wood & Metal
+# Original Oak Carpentry - Master Craftsmen of Wood

 A modern, full-stack Next.js application for Original Oak Carpentry, showcasing traditional craftsmanship combined with contemporary web design.
 Built with the strength and durability of oak, representing timeless craftsmanship and quality.